Scalingo/documentation/_posts/getting-started/2017-08-09-setup-git-windows.md

 ## Installation on Windows

-To install Git on Windows you have to download an exe file that you will find [here](https://git-for-windows.github.io/).
-To begin the download directly you can click [here](http://git-scm.com/download/win).
+To install Git on Windows you have to download [Git for Windows](https://git-for-windows.github.io/).

-You will find an useful SSH, see our page [Setup SSH on Windows]({% post_url ssh/2015-04-04-setup-ssh-windows %}), and the standard graphic interface.
+Once the installation is complete, you will need SSH as well.
+Take a look at [Setup SSH on Windows]({% post_url ssh/2015-04-04-setup-ssh-windows %}).

 ## Git Setup

-To setup Git you will use the tool `git config`, there are more informations on the site [https://git-scm.com/](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
+To setup Git you will use the command `git config`.
+More informations can be found in [https://git-scm.com/](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).

 ### Config your Identity

-At the first time you have to config your user name and your user email.
+Your identity (user name and email) must be configured:

 ```bash
 git config --global user.name "John Doe"